 Browse diamonds with an expert

-So, if you’re looking to pop the question, do so with a beautiful custom-made engagement ring.
+So, if you’re looking to pop the question, do so with a beautiful custom-made diamond engagement ring.
 Enjoy convenient and free valet parking at Queens Plaza, then meet Ashley at the studio above the Queen Street Mall.
-There’s no rush, just plenty of opportunities to learn about diamonds from an expert and start the ball rolling on an incredible engagement ring design.
+There’s no rush, just plenty of opportunities to learn about diamonds from an expert and start the ball rolling on an incredible diamond engagement ring design.

 Book an appointment online or call us on 07 3210 1011.